Monywa: Climate

-Monywa and neighbouring parts of the “Dry Valley” are the only places in South East Asia where the hot semi-arid climate (Köppen BSh) occurs.
+Monywa and neighbouring parts of the “Dry Valley” are the only places in Southeast Asia where the hot semi-arid climate (Köppen BSh) occurs.
 The city misses the tropical savanna climate (Köppen Aw) classification due to the very high temperatures and resultant high evaporation levels, alongside a long dry season.
 The semi-aridity has to do with the “Dry Valley” being located in the rain shadow of the Arakan Mountains.
 Temperatures are very high throughout the year, although the winter months from December to February are significantly milder at around 21 °C in January.
 The early monsoon months from April to July are especially hot, with average high temperatures reaching 38.4 °C in April.

 Monywa received 139 mm of rainfall on 19 October 2011.
 This was a new record for rainfall within 24 hours in October in Monywa for the last 47 years.
 The previous record was 135 mm on 24 October 1967.

+Capital status

+All government offices of Sagaing Region are located in Monywa, including the regional parliament.
+The town is generally recognized as the capital of the region.

+However, groups including the civil society group "Steering Committee for the Return of All Regional Offices to Sagaing City in Accordance with the Constitution" object to this, stating that the use of Monywa as the regional capital is unconstitutional per the 2008 Constitution of Myanmar.

+Culture

+Monywa is a national hub for poets, and is often described as the center of poetry in Upper Myanmar.
+The town has served as home to many contemporary poets, including Min Swe Hnit, K Za Win, Kyi Zaw Aye, and Khat Thi.

 Transport

 Monywa is served by the Mandalay-Budalin branch railway line, but is best reached by bus as the road from Mandalay is in reasonably good shape.
 Monywa is linked by road to Budalin, Dabayin, Ye-U and Kin-U, and by rail to Sagaing and the Mandalay - Myitkyina line.
 River transport on the Chindwin has always been important as it is navigable for 640 km to Hkamti during the monsoon season, and most of the year to Homalin.
+Monywa Airport also serves the area.